bunkerity/bunkerweb/docs/quickstart-guide.md

 ## Behind load balancer or reverse proxy

-When BunkerWeb is itself behind a load balancer or a reverse proxy, you will need to configure it so it can get the real IP address of the clients.
-If you don't do it, the security features will block the IP address of the load balancer or reverse proxy instead of the client one.
+When BunkerWeb is itself behind a load balancer or a reverse proxy, you need to configure it so it can get the real IP address of the clients.
+If you don't, the security features will block the IP address of the load balancer or reverse proxy instead of the client's one.

 BunkerWeb actually supports two methods to retrieve the real IP address of the client :